xnor-gate/shibboleth_bot/README.md

 Shibboleth (as Castlefall) was invented by people at MIT in 2017.
 Thanks to [garywang](https://github.com/garywang) and [betaveros](https://github.com/betaveros/castlefall) for making their sites to play the game in person at [mp.garywang.net](https://mp.garywang.net/) and [bpchen.com/castlefall](http://www.bpchen.com/castlefall), from which this project took inspiration.

-Thanks to [dfkoh](https://github.com/dfkoh) for producing part of the word list, to [tckmn](https://github.com/tckmn) for making the server icon, and to [lchen025](https://github.com/lchen025) for code contributions.
+Thanks to [dfkoh](https://github.com/dfkoh) for producing part of the word list, to [tckmn](https://github.com/tckmn) for making the server icon, to [lchen025](https://github.com/lchen025) for code contributions, and to [TheOriginalSoni](https://github.com/TheOriginalSoni) for updating the code to Discord 2.0.
 Thanks to everyone who suggested names and improvements.

 Thanks to Discord for their platform and API, to Rapptz and contributors for [discord.py](https://github.com/Rapptz/discord.py) in which the bot was written, and to the discord.py Discord community for their frequent help.